Suyooo/ll-albumart-game/src/modules/games/README.md

 Game mode modules export the following properties and methods:

-* `getGameInstance: (day, albumInfo, image) => GameInstance`, where `day` is the current day number to use for seeding the RNG, `albumInfo` contains info about the title and artist of the album, and `image` is a canvas of the album art scaled to the set canvas size to use for your image manipulation.
-This method should return a game instance object ( see below).
+* `getGameInstance: (day: number, albumInfo: AlbumInfo, image: Image, scaledImage: Canvas) => GameInstance`, where `day` is the current day number to use for seeding the RNG, `albumInfo` contains info about the title and artist of the album, `image` is the original album art file in full resolution, and `scaledImage` is the same art, but pre-scaled to the set canvas size to use for your image manipulation, possibly with transparent padding at the top and bottom.
+This method should return a game instance object (see below).
 * `stacked: boolean` defines whether you draw the entire image every step (for example, `game-pixelized.ts`) or you only draw additions to the last step using a transparent canvas (for example, `game-bubbles.ts`).
 If false, only the canvas for the current guess will be shown on the site.
 If true, all canvases from the one for the first guess to the current